liferay/liferay-docs/develop/tutorials/articles/240-collaboration/01-item-selector/03-custom-views.markdown

 # Creating Custom Item Selector Views [](id=creating-custom-item-selector-views)

-Have you found you need to create a new selection view for your app?
-No problem.
+Item Selector's default selection views may provide everything you need for your app.
+Custom selection views are required, however, for certain situations.
+For example, if you want your users to be able to select images from an external image provider, then you must create a custom selection view.
+You can create a custom selection view by following the steps in this tutorial.
+Before getting started, you'll learn a bit more about selection views.

-Item Selector views are determined by the type of entity the user is selecting.
-The Item Selector can render multiple views for the same entity type.
-For example, when a user requires an image from the Item Selector, the selection views shown below are rendered:
+Note that the view the Item Selector presents is determined by the type of entity the user is selecting.
+The Item Selector can also render multiple views for the same entity type.
+For example, several selection views are available when a user selects an image.
+Each selection view is a tab in the UI that corresponds to the image's location.

 ![Figure 1: An entity type can have multiple selection views.](../../../images/item-selector-tabs.png)

-Each tab: *Blog Images*, *Documents and Media*, *URL*, and *Upload Image*, is a selection view for the Item Selector, each one represented by an `*ItemSelectorCriterion` class.
+Each selection view is represented by an `*ItemSelectorCriterion` class.
 The tabs in figure 1 are represented by the following `*ItemSelectorCriterion`:

 -  [`BlogsItemSelectorCriterion` class](@app-ref@/collaboration/latest/javadocs/com/liferay/blogs/item/selector/criterion/BlogsItemSelectorCriterion.html):
    Blog Images View